FAQ Video Series

 What is flat-fee tuition?

 The Nicholas School uses a “flat-fee” tuition structure, which means all master’s degree students pay the same tuition regardless of their specific program, number of credits registered for, or whether the work is done online or in-residence.
-You can take courses in one of our other graduate/professional schools (e.g. Fuqua, Pratt, Duke Law, etc.) at no additional cost.
+You can take courses in one of our other graduate/professional schools (e.g. Fuqua, Pratt, Duke Law, etc.) at no additional cost (some courses may be restricted and some limitations may apply depending on class size, instructor permission, etc.).

 What is the tuition structure for concurrent degrees?